-A: Upon the death of a property owner, Oklahoma law provides for a legal process to determine the assets, assess their value, and distribute them to creditors and heirs.
-Such procedure takes place in the district court of the county where the deceased property owner lived.
-If there is property of the deceased located in another state, additional proceedings called “ancillary administration” will be necessary in that state.
-Oklahoma law provides for the probating of estates to protect all parties who have any interest in the estate.
+A: Upon the death of a property owner, Oklahoma law provides for a legal process to determine the deceased owner’s probate assets, assess their value and distribute them to creditors and heirs.
+Such procedures take place in the district court of the county where the deceased property owner lived.
+If there is probate property of the deceased located in another state, additional proceedings called “ancillary administration” will be necessary in that state.

 A: An estate is probated for the following reasons:

-to identify and collect the property and assets of the estate
+- to identify and collect the probate property of the estate,

-- to determine who is entitled to share in the estate and distribute the property to the proper parties
+- to determine who is entitled to share in the estate and distribute the property to the proper parties and

-Although this procedure may be considered lengthy and detailed, it is provided by law to assure that all property of the deceased is accounted for, and that all debts and taxes are paid.
-Someone is required to step into the shoes of the deceased person, so to speak, and carry out the business of the estate and pay the debts and the expenses, and, in the end, see that the property is distributed to the rightful parties in interest.
+Someone is required to step into the shoes of the deceased person, so to speak, and carry out the business of the estate and pay the debts, taxes and expenses, and, in the end, see that the property is distributed to the rightful parties in interest.
 That someone is called the personal representative of the estate.
-All of these functions are carried out under the supervision of the district court
+All of these functions are carried out under the supervision of the district court.

 Q: What does probate involve?

-A: Probating an estate requires that a responsible party, called the personal representative, be appointed by the court to carry out the duties outlined above.
-The personal representative may be a bank or a trust company or it may be an individual such as the spouse or child of the deceased.
+A: Probating an estate requires that a responsible party, called the personal representative, be appointed by a judge of the district court at a hearing to carry out the duties outlined below.
+The personal representative may be an individual such as the deceased person’s spouse or adult child or it may be a bank or trust company.
 If the deceased names a personal representative in a will, that party is usually appointed by the district court.
 If the deceased does not have a will, the district court will usually appoint the closest relative as the personal representative.
 The functions and duties of the personal representative are:

-to identify, take possession, protect and conserve all of the real and personal property of the estate, except for the homestead of the surviving spouse and children
+- to identify, take possession, protect and conserve all of the real and personal property of the estate,

-- to determine and pay any outstanding debts, including taxes
+- to determine and pay any outstanding debts including taxes and

-All of these proceedings are under the jurisdiction of the judge of the district court.
+All of these proceedings are under the jurisdiction and supervision of the judge of the district court.
 Every action taken by the personal representative is subject to the scrutiny and approval of the judge.
-All determinations are made by the judge, without a jury, including the payments of debts, payment of attorney and personal representative fees, and the final distribution of the estate assets.
+All determinations are made by the judge, without a jury, including the payments of debts, payment of attorney and personal representative fees and the final distribution of the estate assets.